 That’s why I opted for this Mini Pumpkin Pie recipe.
 Two mini pumpkin pie for two made in 4 inch springform pans with a homemade cream cheese pie crust.

 Don’t have mini springform pans?
 Check out my Small Pumpkin Pie made in a 6 inch pie plate.

 Why mini pies?
-The slices are smaller so you can still get a taste of Thanksgiving without as many calories (different story if you eat the whole pie).
+I got the idea from my mini lemon meringue pies where the slices are smaller so you can still get a taste of Thanksgiving without as many calories (different story if you eat the whole pie).

 Or maybe only some of your family likes pumpkin, so a whole pie won’t get eaten.

 Or maybe you want to serve both pumpkin and pecan pies.

 You also don’t need to open a can of evaporated milk.
 Nothing is more frustrating than opening a can of something and using only a small amount.

 There are two parts to making mini pumpkin pie – the pie crust and the pie filling.
 You can make the pie ahead of time so you’re not stressing out on Thanksgiving Day.

 This pumpkin pie recipe is based off of the traditional Libby’s Famous Pumpkin Pie recipe, which my dad swears by.
 I cut the filling down to fit into two mini pies then made a cream cheese pie crust.